hadirkhan10/chisel3-wiki/Chisel3-vs-Chisel2.md

 The testers in Chisel3 are distributed as a separate package.
-If you intend to use them in your tests, you will either need to clone the [chisel-testers](https://github.com/ucb-bar/chisel-testers) repo or declare a dependency on the publish version of the package.
+If you intend to use them in your tests, you will either need to clone the [chisel-testers](https://github.com/ucb-bar/chisel-testers) repo or declare a dependency on the published version of the package.
 See the `build.sbt` file in either the [chisel-template](https://github.com/ucb-bar/chisel-template) or [chisel-tutorial](https://github.com/ucb-bar/chisel-tutorial) repos for examples of the latter.